project-everest/everparse/doc/3d-lang.rst

 Let's start with a simple example.
-Suppose you want to validate that a byte array contains a pair of integers, and then read them into a couple of local variables.
+Suppose you want to validate that a byte array contains a pair of integers, and then read them into a couple of mutable locations of your choosing.
 Here's how:

 .. literalinclude:: ReadPair.3d
     :language: c